 Introduction to Excel spreadsheet software.
 Create, edit, save, format, print, perform calculations, copy/move text and formulas, create charts, create complex formulas and expand use of functions.
-Prerequisite: Competency in Windows operating system.
+Prerequisite: competency in Windows operating system.

-10-103-143 PowerPoint
+10-103-143 PowerPoint-Beginning 1 credit

 Introduction to PowerPoint presentation software.
 Create, edit, save, and print a presentation.
 Insert clip art, apply animation and slide transition effects, import text, customize background and bullets, create a table and a chart, create a WordArt object, and create a Webpage from a PowerPoint slide.
-Prerequisites: Competency in Windows and experience using word processing software.
+Prerequisite: competency in Windows and experience using word processing software.

-This foundation course introduces students to the marketing process and how it operates in today's dynamic organizations.
+10-104-102 Marketing Principles 3 credits This foundation course introduces students to the marketing process and how it operates in today's dynamic organizations.
 The entire marketing mix is examined on a broad scale.
 Topics include: market segmentation and targeting strategies, market research, consumer behavior, product development, pricing policies, distribution, and an overview of promotion.
 This basic course provides a comprehensive overview of the exciting world of marketing.